Honor Theses Repository Policy

 - 2.1 Exemption Types:

-- 2.1.2 An embargo on inclusion in the repository for a specified period of time not to exceed three years
+- 2.1.2 An embargo on inclusion in the repository for three years.

 3. Requests for Removal